About Cognia

 Confirmation of cooperation:

-Submit the ASDAN Cognia Accreditation consultant service Application Form to ASDAN China (点击下载PDF)
+a.
+Submit the ASEEDER Cognia Accreditation consultant service Application Form to ASEEDER (Click to download the template)

 Participation in Engagement Review